MMatulenko/LNN/README.md

 # LNN
-Creating Liquid Neural Network to improve model robustness without need for overparametrisation
+Creating Liquid Neural Network to improve model robustness without need to overparametrise the model by increasing its size.